Western Australia School Year Levels and Starting Age: Pre-primary to Year 12

 Last updated

 If you need the Australia-wide comparison first, start with Australian School Year Levels by State.
-If you are checking age and placement rather than names, keep Australian School Levels & Ages open as well.
+If you are checking age and likely year level rather than names, keep Australian School Levels & Ages open as well.

 WA year levels at a glance